Daryl Corletto

-Daryl Corletto (born 24 August 1981) is an Australian-British professional basketball player.
+Daryl Corletto (born 24 August 1981) is an Australian-British former professional basketball player.

 Early life and career

-Corletto grew up in Altona Meadows, Victoria, and played for the Werribee Devils.
+Corletto was born in Melbourne, Victoria, and grew up in the suburb of Altona Meadows, where he played for the Werribee Devils.
+He attended Laverton Secondary College.
 His father influenced him to pursue a basketball career.
 He joined the Melbourne Tigers junior squad at age 16 and was a member of the Victorian Championship State Team in 1996 and 1998.
 He was also selected to join the all-Australian youth team in 1998 and 2000.

 Professional career

 Melbourne Tigers (2001–2011)

-After playing in the Big V Championship Division for the Werribee Devils in 2001, Corletto joined the Melbourne Tigers of the National Basketball League (NBL) for the 2001/02 season.
+After playing in the Big V Championship Division for the Werribee Devils in 2001 and earning ABA Under 23 Player of the Year honours, Corletto joined the Melbourne Tigers of the National Basketball League (NBL) for the 2001/02 season.
 Over his first two NBL seasons, Corletto appeared in just 13 games.
-During this time, he continued on in the Big V during the NBL off-season, playing for Werribee in 2002 and Ringwood in 2003—the 2003 Big V season saw Corletto average a career-best 33.5 points per game.
+During this time, he continued on in the Big V during the NBL off-season, playing for Werribee in 2002 and Ringwood in 2003.
+The 2003 Big V season saw Corletto average a career-best 33.5 points per game and earn Big V All-Star Five honours.

 Corletto's third season in the NBL, the 2003/04 campaign, saw him play in 27 games for the Tigers while averaging 2.1 points per game.
 He became an important cog for Melbourne from the 2004/05 season onwards, as he averaged 7.0 points in 34 games that year before going on to average 11.2 points per game in 2005/06 (an NBL career high for Corletto), 10.4 points per game in 2006/07, and 9.0 points per game in 2007/08.
 During this three-year run, Corletto appeared in 37 games each season and helped lead the Tigers to three straight NBL Grand Final series, winning championships in 2006 and 2008.
 The Tigers went on to reach the 2009 Grand Final as well, where they were defeated 3–2 by the South Dragons.

 Between 2004 and 2009, Corletto played for the Melbourne Tigers Big V team, where he won back-to-back titles in 2008 and 2009.
 The 2008 season saw him earn Big V All-Star Five honours and the Golden Hands award, while also being named Grand Final MVP.
 For his performance at the 2008 Australian Club Championships, he was named in the All-Star Five.

 Following the 2008/09 season, the NBL reduced from 10 to eight teams and moved from the 48-minute game to the 40-minute game format.
 In the first two seasons of the new NBL era, the Tigers missed the playoffs both years.
 Corletto appeared in all 56 games for the Tigers during this two-year period and averaged 10 points per game.
 He also returned to the Ringwood Hawks for the 2010 Big V season and continued on with them in 2011.